njs992/nialls_adventure_game/handbook/5aiii_special_combat.md

 - POW roll against AGY.
 - Deal damage as though an unarmed attack landed.
-- If the opponent fails an AGY check, they gain the Prone condition.
+- If the opponent fails an AGY check, they gain the Down condition.

 #### Pin, standard action

 - AGY roll against AGY.
-- Opponent gains the Prone condition.
+- Opponent gains the Down condition.

 #### Choke, standard action